saatvikqm-ai/quiz-it-up/README.md

 - Built with Node.js, Express, and Socket.io
 - Real-time communication between presenter and audience for slides and scoring
+- Dynamic team configuration (2-6 teams) with persistent state during session
 - Responsive design for different screen sizes
 - Automatic slide loading and sorting
-- Live team scoring with real-time synchronization
+- Live team scoring with real-time synchronization across all views
 - Score persistence during session (resets on server restart)
-- Team name customization with instant updates
+- Team name and count customization with instant updates
+- RESTful API endpoints for team configuration and data retrieval